 The Creeper

-33 years ago - Jack Ryder is born in France.
+33 years ago - Jack Ryder is born in Paris, France.

-14 years ago - 19-year-old Jack goes to school for journalism.
+14 years ago - 19-year-old Jack attends Gotham University to study journalism.

 12 years ago - 21-year-old Jack leaves school to begin working on a sensationalist journalism program.